splanck/vc/docs/command_line.md

 the `--obj-dir` option when provided.
 Without this flag the compiler consults the `TMPDIR` environment variable and then `P_tmpdir` when set.
 Only if neither variable is available does it fall back to `/tmp`.
+Temporary files are created with `mkstemp(3)` and the returned descriptor has `FD_CLOEXEC` set so it is not inherited by child processes.
 The assembler can be overridden with the `AS` environment variable while `CC` specifies the linker command and the default assembler for AT&T syntax.
 When unset they default to `nasm` (Intel mode) and `cc`.